Credit card: Benefits and drawbacks

-Benefits to cardholder
+Benefits to cardholders

-The main benefit to the cardholder is convenience.
-Compared to debit cards and checks, a credit card allows small short-term loans to be quickly made to a cardholder who need not calculate a balance remaining before every transaction, provided the total charges do not exceed the maximum credit line for the card.
-One financial benefit is that no interest is charged when the balance is paid in full within the grace period.
-In the United States, most credit cards offer a grace period (ex.
-21, 23 or 25 days) on purchase transactions.
+The main benefit to a credit card holder is convenience.
+Compared to debit cards and checks, a credit card allows small short-term loans to be quickly made to a cardholder, who need not calculate the balance remaining before each transaction, provided that the total charges do not exceed the maximum credit line for the card.
+One financial benefit is this: no interest is charged when the balance is paid in full within the grace period.
+In the US, most credit cards offer a grace period (e.g., 21, 23, or 25 days) on purchase transactions.
 Different countries offer different levels of protection.
-In the U.K., for example, the bank is jointly liable with the merchant for purchases of defective products over £100.
+In the UK, for example, the bank is jointly liable with the merchant for purchases of defective products costing more than £100.
 Many credit cards offer benefits to cardholders.
-Some benefits apply to products purchased with the card, like extended product warranties, reimbursement for decreases in price immediately after purchase (price protection), and reimbursement for theft or damage on recently purchased products (purchase protection).
+Some benefits apply to products purchased with the card, such as extended product warranties; reimbursement for decreases in price immediately after purchase (i.e., price protection); and reimbursement for theft or damage on recently purchased products (i.e., purchase protection).
 Other benefits include various types of travel insurance, such as rental car insurance, travel accident insurance, baggage delay insurance, and trip delay or cancellation insurance.

-Credit cards may also offer a loyalty program, where each purchase is rewarded based on the price of the purchase.
-Typically, rewards are either in the form of cashback or points.
-Points are often redeemable for gift cards, products, or travel expenses like airline tickets.
+Credit cards may also offer a loyalty program, where each purchase is rewarded on the basis of the purchase price.
+Typically, rewards are in the form of either cashback or points.
+Points are often redeemable for gift cards, products, or travel expenses such as airline tickets.
 Some credit cards allow the transfer of accrued points to hotel and airline loyalty programs.
-Research has examined whether competition among card networks may potentially make payment rewards too generous, causing higher prices among merchants, thus actually impacting social welfare and its distribution, a situation potentially warranting public policy interventions.
+Research has examined whether competition among card networks may potentially make payment rewards too generous, causing higher prices among merchants—thereby actually impacting social welfare and its distribution, a situation potentially warranting public policy interventions.

 Some countries, such as the United States, the United Kingdom, and France, limit the amount for which a consumer can be held liable in the event of fraudulent transactions with a lost or stolen credit card.

-Comparison of credit card benefits in the U.S.
+Comparison of credit card benefits in the US

-The table below contains a list of benefits offered in the United States for consumer credit cards in some of these networks.
-These benefits may vary with each credit card issuer.
+The table below lists the benefits offered in the US for consumer credit cards in some card networks.
+The benefits may vary with each credit card issuer.